Art in the Parks: UNIQLO Park Expressions Grant Art Exhibit: 2017 - 2018

-Circadia will be an interactive luminescent sculpture and seating system made from concrete and recycled phosphoric glow-in-the-dark tiles, which will act as a guide to the park entrance.
-Resembling a historic building foundation, Circadia will also mimic the park's rolling hills and the natural rhythms found in nature.
+Circadia is an interactive luminescent sculpture and seating system made from concrete and glow-sand, which acts as a guide to the park entrance.
+Resembling a historic building foundation, Circadia also mimics the park's rolling hills and the natural rhythms found in nature.

 Brooklyn artist Blythe Cain graduated from Parsons School of Design in 2005.
 Woodworking and specialized design techniques, as well as social constructs, earthworks concepts, and theories by the philosopher Michel Foucault are a large part of Blythe's artistic practice and background.

 Musa Hixson, The Conversation Sculpture

 Musa Hixson’s steel sculpture includes several stools enclosed within a flower-shaped frame, which provide a space for intimate conversation in the public park.
 The sculpture’s horticultural form references the park’s mature landscape.

 Brooklyn artist Musa Hixson earned an MFA in sculpture at Pratt Institute and a BA in Comprehensive Art from Hampton University.
 In addition to exhibiting his artwork widely, Hixson is also the founder of the non-profit Brooklyn Art Incubator.